SystemsApproach/security/intro.rst

 The rise in popularity of the World Wide Web in the 1990s created the demand for security features at the transport layer to support applications such as e-commerce.
-This lead to the creation of *SSL (secure sockets layer)* which was superseded by *TLS (transport layer security)*, both of which provided confidentiality and authentication at the transport layer.
+This led to the creation of *SSL (secure sockets layer)* which was superseded by *TLS (transport layer security)*, both of which provided confidentiality and authentication at the transport layer.
 TLS is an important case study for network